-The tour begins with game viewing in Addo Elephant Park before we explore the scenic Valley of Desolation and historic Graaff-Reinet in the Karoo.
-We then head for the small mountainous kingdom of Lesotho where you can go pony trekking or hiking.
-From Lesotho we travel to South Africa's uKhahlamba Drakensberg Park and on to Durban.
-Next, we drive along the coast to St. Lucia National Park and Hluhluwe-Umfolozi Park in the KwaZulu-Natal region.
+Our adventure kicks off with game viewing in Addo Elephant Park before we visit the rugged Valley of Desolation and historic Graaff-Reinet in the Great Karoo.
+We then head for the small mountainous Kingdom of Lesotho where you can go pony trekking and hiking.
+From Lesotho, we travel to South Africa's uKhahlamba Drakensberg Park and on to St Lucia via Durban.
+Next, we take a game drive in Hluhluwe-Umfolozi Game Reserve and a boat cruise in iSimangaliso Wetland Park in the KwaZulu-Natal region.

-We then end our Lesotho, Swaziland and Kruger Park Safari off with a visit to South Africa's premier game reserve - Kruger National Park, home to Africa's Big Five.
-On our way back to Johannesburg we drive via the Panorama Route to take in the last spectacular scenery, before our southern African journey comes to an end.
+We then end our Lesotho, Swaziland and Kruger Park Safari off with a wildlife adventure in South Africa's premier game reserve - Kruger National Park, home to Africa's Big Five, and visit the scenic Panorama Route.

-This Budget Lesotho, Swaziland & Kruger Park Safari departs from the coastal city of Port Elizabeth heading north into the rugged Eastern Cape.
+This Budget Lesotho, Swaziland & Kruger Camping Safari departs from the coastal city of Port Elizabeth heading north into the rugged Eastern Cape.
 We make our way to a private game farm near Addo Elephant National Park for our first overnight stay.

 Addo Elephant Park is the third largest national park in South Africa, home to one of the densest populations of African elephants in the world.
 This afternoon we embark on a game drive in Addo Park in our safari truck.
 This massive game park also boasts the ‘Big Seven’ (elephant, rhino, lion, buffalo, leopard, southern right whale and great white shark) as the game park includes both land and marine habitats.